Dons (singer): Awards

 The Annual Latvian Music Recording Awards (equivalent to the Grammy Awards) presents the Zelta Mikrofons (lit.
 'Golden Microphones') awards to the best music recordings of all genres from the previous year, which are evaluated by a professional jury.
 In 2016, due to the decision of Latvian Music Producers Association members, the title of the award was changed to the year in which the relevant ceremony is held therefore no awards were listed using this year.
 The Top Radio Hits award is given to the song that has received most annual airplay and reflects the most popular song that year: Dons has won this award a total of eight times from 18 nominations.
 He has won Best Pop Album twice from five nominations for Varanasi (2014) and Tūrists (lit.
 'Tourists, 2020).
 He has won Best Rock Album once from two nominations with Lelle (2008) and has been nominated once for Best Pop-Rock Album.

 Latvijas Radio presents the annual Muzikālās Banka (lit.
 'Musical Bank') award to the most valuable pop and rock song, which is selected based on audience votes and evaluation by a professional jury.
-Dons has won this award a total of five times.
+Dons has won this award a total of six times.

 In 2024, the Latvian Association of Performers and Producers (LaIPA) initiated the creation of a new award called GAMMA, that encompasses all aspects of the Latvian music industry and offers a new approach to recognizing industry excellence, representing and championing the industry throughout the year.